 Dr. Neven Bondokji

 Neven holds a Doctorate in Peace and Conflict Studies from the University of Sydney, Australia.
-Her research examined the intertextuality of religion, resistance, and power politics in the discourse of Hamas.
-Her later academic research addresses questions of identity, religious nationalism, and radicalization.
+Her academic research addresses questions of identity, religious nationalism, and radicalization.
+She has also published more than 20 policy papers on radicalization, human security, and conflict prevention.

 Neven’s experience combines management and research.
 In the last eight years, she managed diverse and vibrant policy research projects on human security, radicalization, and civil-military relations.
 This involves methodology design, leading field research activities, and supervising policy research outputs.
-Neven’s career include stints with Carnegie Endowment for International Peace and Brookings Doha Centre.
-She also experimented with academia, but realized she enjoys field research and working with local communities more.
+Neven’s career include stints with Carnegie Endowment for International Peace, Brookings Doha Centre, and the Office of the UN Special Envoy to Yemen.

 Neven has a newfound love for yoga, and enjoys short films, jigsaw puzzles, and snorkeling!